 The Department of Education, in collaboration with the Centre for English Language Teaching, offers a one-year (12-month) taught full-time MA in Applied Linguistics for English Language Teaching (MAALELT).
 MAALELT is for those who have the equivalent of at least one year's full-time English teaching experience, and are interested in pursuing an MA relating to TESOL.
 Applicants can apply with less than one year of teaching experience if they will have a full year before the MA begins.
 Students are welcomed with experience of teaching any age of learner, and any stages of learning.
 Applicants' first degree should be in a related subject, such as language, linguistics or education, with a substantial component of English.
+Please note: This course is for those with teaching experience.
+If by the time the MA at York begins, you will not have the equivalent of at least one year's full time experience, please consider applying for the MATESOL instead.
+Teaching internships and occasional private tutoring done during your undergraduate degree are not considered as full time teaching experience.

 The aim of the programme is to provide a broad-based Masters in English (TESOL) language education informed by theoretical and practical concerns.
 The programme does not offer a language teaching qualification; it does offer advanced inquiry into the processes of language learning, with specific reference to second language learning.
 Applications are welcome from both home and international students.